yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 08/2024 I gave a keynote talk "Reconstructing Fallacies in Misrepresented Science and Argument Mining in the Wild" at [the 11th Workshop on Argument Mining (ArgMining 2024)](https://argmining-org.github.io/2024/).

 - 07/2024 A paper accepted at at the ACL 2024 Student Research Workshop.
 The paper is based on a master thesis project that I co-supervised with Prof. Anya Belz at Dublin City University for their first NLP master program on 2023/2024.

 - 06/2024 I will serve as an area chair at COLING 2025.